Siz09/HealthAIChatBot/README.md

 - Type messages in the input field at the bottom
 - Press Enter or click the send button to send messages
 - The AI responds with supportive, empathetic messages
-- Chat history is automatically saved and persists across sessions
+- Chat history is saved to the database and persists across sessions

 ### Mood Tracking
 1. Click on the "Mood" tab in the sidebar